-Can Yerebakan, M.D., is associate chief of Cardiac Surgery and associate professor of surgery and pediatrics at the George Washington University School of Medicine & Health Sciences.
+Can Yerebakan, M.D., is associate chief of Cardiac Surgery and professor of surgery and pediatrics at the George Washington University School of Medicine & Health Sciences.

 He specializes in hybrid treatment of hypoplastic left heart syndrome (HLHS) and is internationally recognized for his contributions to the field of congenital cardiac surgery and for providing regenerative therapies for end-stage heart failure in children.
 Dr. Yerebakan comes to Children's National from the prestigious Pediatric Heart Center Giessen in Germany, where he served as cardiac surgeon and associate professor of cardiac surgery at the Justus-Liebig-University.